InteropIO/finsemble-bloomberg/fdc3/README.md

 [Add image of the terminal tab here]

-### What it does

 This functionality on this tab hooks into of the capabilities of the Bloomberg Bridge Service.
 This tab works by creating a list of relays stored in the Finsemble user preferences.
 The preferences are picked up by the Bloomberg Bridge service where it is acted upon.
 This is a simplified version the Bloomberg preferences tab.

 The functionality capable from this tab:

 - Listening for when an intent is raised and relaying that

 ## Running the example